Spartan College of Aeronautics and Technology

-Spartan College of Aeronautics and Technology (Spartan) is a private for-profit aviation college in Tulsa, Oklahoma.
+Spartan College of Aeronautics and Technology (Spartan) is a private for-profit aviation college with its main campus in Tulsa, Oklahoma, United States.
+Satellite campuses are in Inglewood, California, Broomfield, Colorado, and Riverside, California.
 It was originally established to provide pilot and technicians for Spartan Aircraft Company but outlived its parent company and continues to train pilots and mechanics into the 21st Century.
 The main campus is adjacent to Tulsa International Airport, with another campus used for flight training at Richard Lloyd Jones Jr. Airport.

 In May, 2014 Spartan acquired the Crimson Technical College located in Inglewood, California.
 Crimson Technical College was founded in 1930, originally called The California Flyers, Inc. and eventually became the Northrop University.
 On March 31, 2015, this campus took on the Spartan College of Aeronautics and Technology name and added a branch located in Riverside, CA. In April 2016, Spartan also acquired Redstone College in Broomfield, Colorado.
 Redstone College took the Spartan College name in March 2017.

 History

 William G. Skelly, a Tulsa oilman and owner of Spartan Aircraft Company, founded the Spartan School in 1928.
 Initially, the purpose of the school was to promote sales of aircraft manufactured by the company.
 The school was located initially across Apache Street from Tulsa International Airport.

 During the early 1930s, Skelly pledged his share of Spartan Aircraft Company as collateral for a loan from J. Paul Getty, but Skelly's finances became overextended during the Great Depression.
 As a result, Getty obtained control of Spartan Aircraft, including the Spartan School in 1935.
 In 1942, Getty personally took over management of Spartan Aircraft and its school.

-The Spartan School was activated as a U. S. Army Air Corps (USAAC) facility on August 1, 1939 as an advanced civilian pilot training school to supplement the Air Corps' few flying training schools.
+The Spartan School was activated as a U. S. Army Air Corps (USAAC) facility on August 1, 1939, as an advanced civilian pilot training school to supplement the Air Corps' few flying training schools.
 The Air Corps supplied students with training aircraft, flying clothes, textbooks, and equipment.
 The Air Corps also put a detachment at each school to supervise training.
 Flying training was performed with Fairchild PT-19s as the primary trainer.
 The Air Force also supplied several PT-17 Stearmans and a few P-40 Warhawks.
 Spartan furnished instructors, training sites and facilities, aircraft maintenance, quarters, and mess halls.

 Students from the Royal Air Force entered the school on June 7, 1941.
 The U. S. Army Air Forces officially designated Spartan as a British Refresher School.

 In 1943, the school reorganized into a College of Aeronautical Engineering, School of Flight, School of Mechanics, School of Meteorology, School of Communications, and School of Instruments.
 In November 1943, the school was selected by the Department of State and the Civil Aeronautics Administration as a training facility for the Inter-American Aviation Mechanic Training program.
 The first class under this program included 67 students from 12 Latin American countries.